April Fool's Day (1986 film): Casting

-Amy Steel was cast in the role of Kit at the suggestion of producer Frank Mancuso Jr., after Steel had appeared in Mancuso's Friday the 13th Part 2 (1981).
-In the role of Muffy St. John, the young college coed who holds the gathering at her familial mansion, Deborah Foreman (who had recently starred opposite Nicolas Cage in Valley Girl), auditioned for the role.
-Walton recalled that he cast Foreman after she "blew them away" during her audition.
+Amy Steel was cast in the role of Kit Brashares at the suggestion of producer Frank Mancuso Jr., after Steel had appeared in Mancuso's Friday the 13th Part 2 (1981).
+In the role of Muffy St. John, the young college student who holds the gathering at her familial mansion, Deborah Foreman (who had recently starred opposite Nicolas Cage in Valley Girl), auditioned for the role.
+Fred Walton recalled that he cast Foreman after she "blew them away" during her audition.

 Filming

 After considering shooting the film at Martha's Vineyard, Massachusetts and Seattle, Washington, producer Frank Mancuso Jr. chose to shoot the film on Vancouver Island in Victoria, British Columbia.
 Filming took place over a period of six weeks at two private properties in Victoria.
 Walton reflect that the cast was made up of a "young, very talented group of kids that were having a lot of fun".

 Post-production

-An additional final sequence the film present in Walton's original cut had the group leaving the island, and Skip enacting an actual murder of Muffy, wanting to take their familial inheritance for himself.
+An additional final sequence in the film, present in Walton's original cut, had the group leaving the island, and Skip enacting an actual murder of Muffy, wanting to take their familial inheritance for himself.
 Paramount executives disliked this dark turn, and mandated that this final sequence be excised so that the film could end on a high note, with the characters celebrating after the revelation of Muffy's elaborate prank.